junxit/us-congress-bills-110/metadata.md

 - 2008-09-29 — Ms. Moore (WI) asked unanimous consent to discharge from committee and consider.
 - 2008-09-29 — On passage Passed without objection. (text: CR H10629)
 - 2008-09-29 — Passed/agreed to in House: On passage Passed without objection.(text: CR H10629)
+- 2008-09-30 — Received in the Senate, read twice.
+- 2008-10-01 — Cleared for White House.
+- 2008-10-01 — Passed Senate without amendment by Unanimous Consent. (consideration: CR S10396)
+- 2008-10-01 — Passed/agreed to in Senate: Passed Senate without amendment by Unanimous Consent.(consideration: CR S10396)
+- 2008-10-02 — Message on Senate action sent to the House.